anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.md

 At the edge, the infrastructure may further include ruggedised hardware for harsh environments and hardware with different form factors.

 <a name="8.3.3"></a>
-### 8.3.3 Telco Edge Cloud Infrastructure Profiles
+### 8.3.3 Telco Edge Cloud: Infrastructure Profiles
 The [Cloud Infrastructure Profiles](./chapter04.md#4.2.4) section specifies two infrastructure profiles:

 The **Basic** cloud infrastructure profile is intended for use by both IT and Network Function workloads that have low to medium network throughput requirements.